Have questions about your research?

 Who are the judges for the prize?

 The selection committee is composed of UCLA faculty members and librarians; University Librarian Ginny Steele is the honorary chair.

 Can I submit more than one project for the prize?

 Yes, multiple submissions are accepted.
 You'll need to complete a separate application and faculty statement of support for each submission.

-My paper/project was completed for a course that took place before Spring Quarter 2015.
+My paper/project was completed for a course that took place more than three quarters ago.
 Can I still apply for the prize?

-No, only submissions involving papers or projects done for UCLA courses taken during Spring Quarter 2015 or after will be accepted.
+No, only submissions involving papers or projects done for UCLA courses taken during spring quarter of the year preceeding the application year or after will be accepted.

 I am not a UCLA student, but I took a course at UCLA toward the completion of my degree at my home university.
 Can I still apply?